swcarpentry/python-novice-inflammation/01-numpy.md

 tells Python how big to make this space.
 Each subplot is placed into the figure using its `add_subplot` method.
 The `add_subplot` method takes 3 parameters.
-The first denotes how many total rows of subplots there are, the second parameter refers to the total number of subplot columns, and the final parameters denotes which subplot your variable is referencing (left-to-right, top-to-bottom).
+The first denotes how many total rows of subplots there are, the second parameter refers to the total number of subplot columns, and the final parameter denotes which subplot your variable is referencing (left-to-right, top-to-bottom).
 Each subplot is stored in a different variable (`axes1`, `axes2`, `axes3`).
 Once a subplot is created, the axes can be titled using the `set_xlabel()` command (or `set_ylabel()`).